Skip to main content

 Firmware Flashing Instructions

-• The SB2040 PRO V3 can connect to the host computer using RS232 or CAN.
+• SB2040 PRO V3 can connect to the host computer via RS232 or CAN connection methods

 Loading...

-• Flashing the mainboard firmware requires using Katapult to flash Klipper.
+• Flashing firmware to the mainboard requires using Katapult to flash Klipper

-• If you are certain the mainboard already has Katapult flashed, you do not need to perform the Katapult firmware flashing step at the end.
+• If you are sure the mainboard already has Katapult flashed, there is no need to perform the Katapult firmware flashing step at the end

-• You can quickly press the reset button twice to see if an LED on the mainboard starts blinking.
-If it does, it indicates the mainboard has entered the Katapult firmware.
+• You can quickly press the reset button twice and check if an LED on the mainboard starts blinking; if so, it indicates the mainboard has entered Katapult firmware

 How to Determine Which Firmware You Need

-• The SB2040 PRO V3 can connect to the host computer using the following methods:
+• SB2040 PRO V3 can connect to the host computer using the following methods

 • CAN Firmware Flashing

-• Advantages: If Katapult firmware is flashed, firmware updates can be performed without physically touching the mainboard, and it supports bus connections.
+• Advantages: If Katapult firmware is flashed, firmware updates can be performed without touching the mainboard, and bus connection is supported

-• Disadvantages: Using it with KlipperScreen may cause errors such as homing timeouts.
+• Disadvantages: Using it together with KlipperScreen may cause errors such as homing timeout.

-• Note: If using CAN, ensure the host computer supports CAN and that it is paired with a UTOC or a mainboard flashed with bridge firmware.
+• Tip: To use CAN, ensure the host computer supports CAN, and it requires pairing with a UTOC or a mainboard flashed with bridge firmware

 • RS232 Firmware Flashing

-• Note: Requires a G2T or UTOR for use.
+• Tip: Requires pairing with G2T or UTOR for use

 Tip

 • Katapult firmware is a type of bootloader that can be used in conjunction with Klipper.
-After flashing via methods like DFU, the firmware can be updated with a single command.
+After flashing via DFU or similar methods, one-click firmware updates can be performed using commands.

-• Advantages: Quickly double-click the reset button or power off twice rapidly to enter Katapult firmware, at which point the motherboard's LED will blink.
+• Advantages: Quickly double-press the reset button or power cycle twice to enter Katapult firmware, during which the LED on the motherboard will blink.

 • Katapult firmware can only be used to flash firmware and cannot connect to Klipper!!!

-• Katapult firmware supports three methods for connecting to the host computer, with each method's firmware being independent of the others:
+• Katapult firmware supports three methods for connecting to the host machine, with each method’s firmware being independent of the others:

 • CAN connection

-• Advantages: After compiling the Klipper firmware, the firmware can be updated directly using commands, with strong anti-interference capabilities.
+• Advantages: After compiling the Klipper firmware, it can be updated directly using commands; strong anti-interference capability.

-• Disadvantages: The firmware compilation rate must be known in advance.
+• Disadvantages: The firmware compilation speed must be known in advance.

 • RS232 connection

-• Advantages: After compiling the Klipper firmware, the firmware can be updated using commands, with very strong anti-interference capabilities.
+• Advantages: After compiling the Klipper firmware, it can be updated using commands; very strong anti-interference capability.

-• Disadvantages: Firmware cannot be updated with a single command; manual entry into Katapult firmware is required.
+• Disadvantages: One-click firmware updates via commands are not possible; manual entry into Katapult firmware is required.

 • USB connection

-• Advantages: After compiling the Klipper firmware, the firmware can be updated directly using commands.
+• Advantages: After compiling the Klipper firmware, it can be updated directly using commands.

-• Disadvantages: Long data cables are prone to interference, which may cause disconnections.
+• Disadvantages: Long data cables are prone to interference, potentially causing disconnection.

 Loading...